EvergreenBasenjiClub/BasenjiOwnersManual/manuscript/Ch2-Living-with-a-Basenji.md

 Ideally, the completely fenced yard is best.
 A 5 or 6 foot fence is a good start.
 Should the dog find this an easy jump, attach 30 inches of wire game fencing to the top with heavy duty staples, nails, or wire and leave the top loose.
 This will throw the dog backward and remove any foothold the dog would have for any type of climb or jump other than a full clearing leap.
 Seven feet would be a very amazing clear leap even for a basenji.

-Should your basenji start digging under the fence, place a barricade of large rocks or cement blocks at its base.
+Should your basenji start \index*{digging} under the fence, place a barricade of large rocks or cement blocks at its base.
 Another deterrent is to fill the hole with the dog's own 'poop'.
 For the very determined digger, try mixing the dirt as you refill the hole with generous amounts of Cayenne pepper.
 This will provide an automatic negative reinforcement for the dog since every time he tries to dig, he starts to sneeze.
 This has proven very discouraging to persistent diggers.

 Install solid latches on gates, up high enough to prevent the dogs from using them.
 Make sure gates always are closed by using self closures or padlocks.
 Inspect your fencing daily for possible escape routes he is currently working on, and repair such immediately!